kevinsmith/docker-mysql-sync/README.md

 # mysql-sync

-A Docker image for a one-way sync from one MySQL database to another.
+A one-way sync from one MySQL database to another.

 ## License